Replacing Eclipse Modeling Framework Service Data Objects with Eclipselink and the Java Persistence API

-When a client sends a Business Object Document (BOD) service request to the server, the server BOD service framework will pass it to the corresponding component mediator.
-If it is a process or change request, the data area in the BOD is a logical Service Data Objects (SDO).
-The mediator will convert it to a list of physical SDO, and the Data Service Layer (DSL) JDBCDataMediator will send these physical SDOs to IBM JDBCMediator to persist.
-If it is a read request, the read mediator will get the XPath and access profile in the BOD and send it to the DSL.
+When a client sends a BOD process or change request to the server, the server BOD service framework passes it as a Service Data Object (SDO) to the corresponding component mediator.
+The mediator converts it to a list of physical SDOs, and the Data Service Layer (DSL) JDBCDataMediator sends these physical SDOs to the IBM JDBCMediator to persist.
+Read requests are passed to the DSL as an XPath and access profile.
 The DSL will obtain the relevant SQLs and the JDBCDataMediator in HCL Commerce before sending the SQLs to the IBM JDBCMediator to retrieve the database's contents.
 The IBM JDBCDataMediator will build a physical SDO graph based on the query result provided from the database and then return this graph to the JDBCDataMediator.
 When the component mediator gets the physical SDO graph, it will convert it back to the logical SDO and the BOD service framework will build a BOD and send it back to the client.

 HCL Commerce BOD service